What do baby shoes have to do with fundraising?

 Our work is about genuine people – we don’t need to create characters.
 (Well, maybe a little, when it’s necessary to disguise a real person’s identity.
 That’s a case of something being true, though not strictly factual.)

 Don’t dress them up.
-Don’t make them generic.
+Or make them generic.
 Don’t talk about a group of people (unless it’s a family).

 Focus on one person and tell their story.
 Worn clothes, a hesitant smile, beautiful eyes… include the detail that makes them real.